vossenjp/bashidioms-examples/appa/bash_idioms_style_guide.md

 This _bash Idioms_ style guide is specifically for bash, so it is not portable to POSIX, Bourne, Dash, or other shells.
 If you need to write for those shells, you will need to test and tweak this guide to account for the supported syntax and feature of those shells.

 Be especially careful in Docker or other containers where `/bin/sh` is not bash and `/bin/bash` may not even exist!
-This applies to Internet-of-Things and other constrained environments such as industrial controllers.
+This applies to Internet of Things and other constrained environments such as industrial controllers.
 See "bash in Containers" in the preface and "Shebang" in chapter 9 of _bash Idioms_.

 ### Readability